zephyraft/mermaid-previewer/README.md

 # Mermaid Previewer

-## github has natively supported mermaid since 2022-02-14 [link](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/)

-A chrome extension for previewing and exporting mermaid in github/bitbucket.
+A chrome extension for previewing and exporting mermaid images in markdown, supports bitbucket and github, fully renders mermaid locally, and does not involve remote api calls.

-Set the code block language to mermaid in markdown:
+On eligible websites, the preview can be realized by setting the code block language in markdown to mermaid:
 ```mermaid
 graph LR
 A --> B
 ```

-Right-click on the rendered mermaid image and select "Export SVG" to export the SVG image.
+Click the right mouse button on the rendered mermaid image and select "Export SVG" to export the svg file.

-## Support list
+## Feature List

-- [x] GitHub
-  - [x] mermaid export
 - [x] Bitbucket
   - [x] readme
   - [x] markdown preview
   - [x] edit preview
+  - [x] svg export
-  - [x] ...
+- [x] GitHub
-- [x] mermaid export.
+  - [x] svg export
-- [x] Provide custom exclusion list and rule list configuration capabilities.
+- [x] custom exclusion lists and rule lists

 At the same time, the following pages with dom structure are supported:
 ```html